KishoreKaushal/kishorekaushal.github.io/_posts/rl/2022-08-14-01-multi-armed-bandit.md

 where $N_t(a)$ is number of times action $a$ has been selected prior to time step $t$.

-The second term (square root term) is uncertainity (or variance) in estimate of Q_t(a).
+The second term (square root term) is uncertainity (or variance) in estimate of $Q_t(a)$.
 It make sures that all actions are first explored atleast once before a greedy choice is made.